 It’s not just the point of having a brand that some B2B organisations struggle with.
-Many are also put off by the nonsense that brand strategists spout about the ‘complex’ nature of brand development.
-They wave around models of brand onions and aubergines, further broken down in to the brand proposition, brand positioning, brand vision, brand mission, brand values, brand pillars, brand personality, brand culture, brand essence……..and so on.
+Many are also put off by brand strategists stressing the ‘complex’ nature of brand development – models of brand onions and aubergines, further broken down in to the brand proposition, brand positioning, brand vision, brand mission, brand values, brand pillars, brand personality, brand culture, brand essence……..and so on.

 The truth is, you will rarely meet two brand strategists who can agree on the essential components of a brand, let along how each one should be defined, because they have made it needlessly complicated.

 For B2B branding it’s a matter of quality over quantity, simplicity over complexity.
 The most important thing is the brand that is implemented isn’t just the result of a brainstorm by board members, or those in the company who believe that they know what the customer wants.

 Instead, the brand’s composition should be the result of independently conducted qualitative and / or quantitative market research capable of getting under the skin of the target audience – its needs, expectations, perceptions and behaviours.

 At its simplest, a B2B brand doesn’t have to be much more than a positioning statement reflecting what the brand must stand for in the mind of the target audience, supported by a number of tangible brand values that reflect the characteristics the organisation would most like its brand to be associated with.
 These elements then need to be delivered via a consistent brand personality and tone of voice.

 The rest is down to the marketing and operational strategy that defines how the brand positioning, values, personality and tone of voice are implemented across the business.

 THAT is the only way to really understand what customers need from you – and your brand.